rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/rosbag-job.md

 If you have added a ROS bag job for a component either during package creation or deployment, You can add new ROS bag jobs for the same components in the **ROS Bag Jobs** tab after you have deployed the package.
 To add new jobs, click **Add new ROS Bag job**.
 To know more about the field description, [click here](/developer-guide/create-software-packages/ros-support/#creating-rosbag-jobs).

 {{% notice note %}}
-If you have not added any ROS bag job for a cloud component during deployment or package creation, you cannot add a ROS bag job later in the **ROS Bag Jobs** tab.
+If you have not added any ROS bag job for a component during deployment or package creation, you cannot add a ROS bag job later in the **ROS Bag Jobs** tab.

 {{% /notice %}}